dlt-hub/dlt/docs/website/docs/walkthroughs/add_credentials.md

 For environment variables all names are capitalized and sections are separated with a double underscore "__".

-For example, for the above secrets, we would need to put into environment:
+For example, for the secrets mentioned above, we would need to set them in the environment:

 ```shell
 SOURCES__PIPEDRIVE__PIPEDRIVE_API_KEY